lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 </div>

 As is evident from the price histogram, Rusty Bike orders followed a standard template - Green Curry, Steamed Rice, and on occassion, spring rolls.
-It is a bit odd that the numbers don't line up better - I'd have expected the Green Curry and Rice orders to be almost equal.
+It is a bit odd that the numbers don't line up better - I'd expected the Green Curry and Rice orders to be almost equal.
 On reviewing the raw orders data, I found that initially (For the first six orders), Rusty Bike used to include a default steamed rice with the green curry.
 They later decoupled them into separate items.
 One result of this is that the Average Price of the green curry in the table above is inflated - The actual price of the green curry is about £7.5.

 # The Pizza Room